Brenna M. Galvin

 - Past President and Board Member of MN NAELA Chapter

 - Chair of 2021 NAELA (National) Annual Conference

 - Programs and Publications Steering Committee of NAELA

 - Programs and Publication Content Subcommittee of NAELA

 - Board Member

 Brenna M. Galvin is a Shareholder and elder law attorney at Maser, Amundson & Boggio, P.A.
-Her practice focuses on estate planning, life care planning, asset protection, Veterans benefits, Medical Assistance, estate planning, special needs planning for individuals with disabilities, including supplemental and special needs trusts, and estate and trust administrations.
+Her practice focuses on estate planning, life care planning, asset protection, Veterans benefits, Medical Assistance, special needs planning for individuals with disabilities, including supplemental and special needs trusts, and estate and trust administrations.
 Brenna provides resources that enhance her clients’ quality of life and gives her clients and their families comfort in knowing that they have planned for the worst, so they can live their best.

 Brenna chose to become an attorney because she believes law, at its core, is a helping profession.
 She draws her inspiration from intergenerational interactions in her own large family and years of working with seniors and individuals with disabilities.
 Brenna understands that planning extends beyond the bounds of a law office and requires clients and their loved ones to have critical conversations about their end-of-life wishes.
 In summer of 2019, Brenna completed training through the International End of Life Doula Association (INELDA) to become an end-of-life doula.
 She sought this training because she felt like her clients needed more holistic care as they navigated the dying process.
 Brenna is also the co-founder of Inspired Departures.
 The mission of Inspired Departures is to inspire individuals to have open conversations about death and dying and take action to create a meaningful end of life plan.
 She believes that by approaching death differently, we begin to live life more fully.